When Should You Seek Marriage Counseling And Does It Actually Work?

 Success in a relationship, of any kind, requires some degree of effort from each of the persons involved.
 Long-term, romantic relationships, such as marriage, tend to require a great deal more effort than most.
 Conflicts will arise from differences in outlook as well as from the responsibilities and stressors of life.
 The sooner these are handled to keep the relationship intact and strong, the better of the marriage will be.

-If you are experiencing difficulties in your marriage, don't delay, now is the time to seek out marriage counseling and get your relationship back on track.
+If you are experiencing difficulties in your marriage, don't delay, now is the time to seek out marital counseling and get your relationship back on track.